TelstraSuper has been supporting members’ retirement outcomes for more than three decades.

 You can view a direct comparison between TelstraSuper’s fees and costs with those of Aware Super in Table 1 - Fees and costs summary comparison and Table 2 - Investment fees and costs and transaction costs comparison in your Significant Event Notice.

 Important: If you have multiple accounts with TelstraSuper, or have both an Aware Super and TelstraSuper account, you may end up paying more fees overall as the $52 per year admin fee and fee caps apply per account at Aware Super.
 To avoid paying fees on multiple accounts, you may want to consider consolidating your accounts.
 However, there may be implications, including to any insurance arrangements, so it’s important to speak to a qualified financial adviser before making any decisions.
-You can also speak to Aware Super after the merger if you have questions about their products.
+You can also speak to Aware Super if you have questions about their products.

 If you have a non-binding death benefit nomination, you won’t be able to make changes to it after the transfer to Aware Super as Aware Super doesn’t accept new or updates to existing non-binding death benefit nominations.
 Instead, you can make a lapsing or non-lapsing binding death benefit nomination.